SasView/documents/Sasview Roadmap.md

 Task Summary (Subject to the availability of sufficient resources):

 * Finish overhaul of the Corfunc module
-* Begin model fitting refactoring work to allow reading in an array representing either P(Q) or S(Q) for P*/S fits, fitting oriented models to 1D cuts, etc.
 * Finish work on (some rudimentary) tools for SAXS/SANS co-refinement
 * Finish initial simultaneous/constrained workflow upgrades
 * Finish refactoring of slicers